STIs & BBVs

 Sexually transmissible infections (STIs) are infections that can be passed on during sexual activities (oral, vaginal, anal) involving direct skin-to-skin contact and/or the exchange of bodily fluids.
 STIs can be a bacterial, viral or parasitic infection and often have no signs or symptoms.

-Although a vaccine is available for hepatitis B (speak to a doctor to receive this), none exist for hepatitis C and HIV.
-The best way to prevent getting a BBV is to avoid the risks above and to use condoms during sex.
+Although a vaccine is available for hepatitis B (speak to a doctor to receive this), no vaccines exist for hepatitis C and HIV.
+The best way to prevent getting a BBV is to avoid the risks mentioned above and to use condoms during sex.

 Pelvic Inflammatory Disease, Ectopic Pregnancy and Infertility